avvstancamarcello/ethers_v6_polygon_issue_testcase/README.md

     at Wallet.call (/home/avvocato/LHI-NFT-CORRETTO/node_modules/ethers/src.ts/providers/abstract-signer.ts:221:49)
     at staticCallResult (/home/avvocato/LHI-NFT-CORRETTO/node_modules/ethers/src.ts/contract/contract.ts:337:22)
 ---------------------------------------------------------------------------------------------

-*(Nota: se lo script Hardhat `testConnection.cjs` originale (senza hack) produceva l'errore `NotImplementedError: Method 'HardhatEthersProvider.resolveName'`, potresti menzionarlo anche qui come ulteriore punto dati, ma i due output sopra sono i più rilevanti per l'interazione diretta con ethers.js e il comportamento ENS.)*
+The script Hardhat `testConnection.cjs` original (whitouthack) produceva l'errore `NotImplementedError: Method 'HardhatEthersProvider.resolveName'`
 ## Additional Context
+### 2. Initial Output from `npx hardhat run scripts/testConnection.cjs --network polygon` (using `hre.ethers` wrapper, before direct provider tests and without hacks):

+The original Hardhat script `testConnection.cjs` (without any hacks, using `hre.ethers`) produced the `NotImplementedError: Method 'HardhatEthersProvider.resolveName'` error.

+When initially attempting to read contract data (e.g., `pricesInWei` or `name()`) using Hardhat's ethers wrapper (`hre.ethers.getContractFactory` and contract instance methods via `hre.ethers`), the following error was observed:

 The core issue appears to be that `ethers.js` v6 (tested with v6.11.1 and v6.14.1) incorrectly triggers ENS resolution logic (specifically involving a call to a method like `resolver(bytes32)` internally via `JsonRpcProvider.getResolver`) even when a direct hexadecimal address is provided for a contract call on Polygon Mainnet (chainId 137).
 The RPC provider's response of `0x` to this internal ENS-related query is then not handled gracefully, leading to a `BAD_DATA` error when `ethers.js` attempts to decode `0x` as a valid resolver address.
 This makes basic view function calls using `provider.call()` (and by extension, `Contract` object interactions) unreliable under these conditions.

 Any insights or guidance on how to correctly perform `provider.call()` or contract view function calls on Polygon with `ethers.js` v6 without triggering this ENS-related error pathway would be greatly appreciated.